ratcave/ratcave/docs/tutorial4.rst

 .. warning:: This tutorial assumes knowledge gained from the previous tutorials.
 If you are just getting started, it's recommended to start from Tutorial 1!

-Import Pyglet and fruitloop, and Start the Window and OpenGL Context
+Import Pyglet and ratcave, and Start the Window and OpenGL Context
 ------------------------------------------------------------------

 At the beginning of the script::

     import pyglet
-    import fruitloop as fruit
+    import ratcave as rc

     window = pyglet.window.Window(resizable=True)